 Faculty: Yousef Casewit, Alireza Doostdar, James T. Robinson

-Associated Faculty: Hussein Agrama, Fred M. Donner, Ahmed El Shamsy, Franklin Lewis, Tahera Qutbuddin, John E. Woods
+Associated Faculty: Hussein Agrama, Ahmed El Shamsy, Franklin Lewis, Tahera Qutbuddin, John E. Woods

 Islamic Studies offers opportunities to specialize in fields that include Qur’anic studies, Sufi literature, Islamic philosophy, and Islamic law and theology.